industrial-edge/qr-code-scanner/docs/Installation.md

 ### Configuration via template file

-Once you have successfully uploaded the QR Code Scanner application to your IEM you need to add the [configuration file](../cfg-data/param.json) to your application.
+Once you have successfully uploaded the QR code scanner application to your IEM you need to add the [configuration file](../cfg-data/param.json) to your application.
 You can either choose between version and non versioned configuration files.
 The non version configuration file will be described in the next steps.
-Go to **App Projects**, select your project and open your QR Code Scanner application.
+Go to "App Projects", select your project and open your QR code scanner application.
 Here you can create a new configuration file.

 **Add Configuration:**

-Click on "Configurations" and in the upcoming window "Add Configuration"
+Click on "Configurations" and in the upcoming window "Add Configuration".
 ![deploy VFC](./graphics/add_config_file.png)

 **Configure Configuration:**